mcytowski/Laplace-GPU-Offload/_episodes/06-data-management.md

 ### Default scalar mapping

+> ## Note
-> **NOTE** Scalar variables are treated slightly differently in OpenACC and OpenMP GPU regions.
+> Scalar variables are treated slightly differently in OpenACC and OpenMP GPU regions.
+{: .callout}

 In OpenMP a scalar variable that is not explicitly mapped is implicitly mapped as *firstprivate*, although this behaviour can be changed with the use of *defaultmap(tofrom:scalar)* clause.